-You may join at one of our local races or go to www.nbha.com/membership.
+You may join at one of our local races (Membership forms are available at sign up area) or go to www.nbha.com/membership.

 The district is always in need of volunteers at the barrel races.
 You may help out by working the in or out gate, setting barrels, helping set the course.
-I will try to have a sign-up sheet at the races.
+Volunteer sign-up sheet will be in office.

 District 18 needs to get all the help we can to keep the district running smooth.
 If there are any ideas from our members to help improve sponsorship, advertising and building the membership, please let us know.

-All Members' sponsorship's are Due each year by June 1st for any and all points to count/qualify for year-end awards.
+All Members' sponsorship's are Due each year by June 1st for any and all points to count and qualify for year-end awards.

 YEAR END AWARDS PROGRAM